1.2: Defining the Humanities

 Marcel Duchamp's Fountain (1917)

 Marcel Duchamp's Fountain, a "sculpture" composed of a re-purposed porcelain urinal, challenged the very definition of art (see Figure 1.2 below).
 By submitting an everyday object as a sculpture, the French painter and sculptor forced viewers to reconsider the boundaries of creativity and the role of context in artistic value.
-The piece sparked conversations about the role of intention and audience interpretation in defining art, and it remains a cornerstone of the Dada movement, which aimed to disrupt traditional artistic conventions.
+The piece sparked conversations about the role of intention and audience interpretation in defining art, and it remains a cornerstone of the Dada movement, which aimed to disrupt traditional artistic conventions by rejecting established standards of beauty, logic, and reason in art.
+It embraced chaos, absurdity, and anti-art techniques—such as collage, readymades, and nonsensical performances—to challenge the cultural and social norms of the early 20th century.

 Rather than focusing on skill, beauty, or traditional craft, Duchamp pushed the idea that the artist's choice is what makes something art.
 By selecting an everyday urinal, signing it with the pseudonym "R. Mutt," and submitting it to an art exhibition, Duchamp challenged the idea that art had to be hand-made or aesthetically pleasing.
 This is often seen as a foundation for conceptual art.

 Fountain is one of Duchamp's "readymades"—ordinary, manufactured items re-contextualized as art.
 This raises deep questions about originality and creativity.
-Is the creative act the making, or is it the selecting and presenting?
-Additionally, some see Duchamp's playful persona and use of a pseudonym ("R. Mutt") as questioning identity and authorship.
-By presenting a mass-produced urinal as art and attributing it to a fictitious name, Duchamp challenged traditional ideas about the artist’s role and the value assigned to art based on who creates it.
+Does the creative act occur in the making of a work of art, or can it happen in the selecting and presenting of it?
+Additionally, some see Duchamp's playful persona and use of a pseudonym (R. Mutt) as questioning identity and authorship.
+By presenting a mass-produced urinal as art and attributing it to a fictitious name, Duchamp challenged traditional ideas about the artist's role and the value assigned to art based on who creates it.

-Fountain was submitted to the 1917 Society of Independent Artists show, which claimed it would exhibit all submitted works—yet the organizers rejected it.
-Duchamp was critiquing the art establishment and its gatekeeping, showing that even in supposedly open settings, decisions about what counts as art are subjective and political.
+Fountain was submitted to the 1917 Society of Independent Artists show, which claimed it would exhibit all submitted works, yet the organizers rejected it.
+Duchamp was critiquing the art establishment and its gatekeeping, showing that even in supposedly open settings, decisions about what qualifies as art are subjective and inherently political, since the act of accepting or rejecting art involves embedded structures of power and value judgments.
 There's also a layer of humor and provocation here; Duchamp was mocking the seriousness and self-importance of the art world.
 Turning a urinal into "high art" is funny and seemingly absurd, intentionally poking fun at the conventions of his time.

 Beyond its immediate impact, Fountain has been interpreted as a watershed moment that paved the way for later movements: Pop Art, Minimalism, conceptual art, and performance art all owe a debt to Duchamp's challenge to the art object.